Duck Chase

 Maybe take the shortest path now?

-Intuitively, we may think from this optimal point, duck should take the shortest path to shore.
+Intuitively, we may think from this optimal point, the duck should take the shortest path to the shore.
 But is this really the best strategy?

 Well, if you give it a try, you may find as we increase the speed of the fox, this strategy may not work as well.